 - establishment, exercise or defense of legal claims, or whenever courts are acting in their judicial capacity

 - substantial public interest, fulfillment of an international law obligation or processing by the Dutch DPA (Autoriteit persoonsgegevens) or an ombudsman (see Section 9:17 of the Algemene wet bestuursrecht, the Dutch General Administrative Law Act) for the performance of their statutory duties

 - scientific or historical research that serves a public interest, or statistical purpose (For more information, see Section 23 “Archiving, scientific and historical research”.)

-Further, personal data relating to criminal convictions and offences may be processed if the processing is carried out
+Further, personal data relating to criminal convictions and offences may be processed if carried out

 - by competent bodies or controllers under criminal law,